 - Bibliography (this section should not be counted as part of the 3000 words)

 - A title and short description of 2-3 proposed undergraduate courses.
-Please visit the Department's website for current undergraduate course offerings. see here for list of undergraduate courses.
+Please visit the Department's website for current undergraduate course offerings.
+See here for list of undergraduate courses.
 Click the course code for the course description, to be used as examples.
 At least one proposed course should be in a field other than your area of research.
-Please see here for example of course previously submitted course.

 - State which graduate course taught by the supervisor you can participate in.
 Please note this course must be agreed upon with the Supervisor prior to the application being submitted.
 Please visit the Department's website for current graduate courses offerings.